The Americas at Oxford

 American History

-With its large and vigorous academic community and dedicated research library, American history thrives at Oxford.
-Oxford’s scholars are renowned for their dedication to studying American history in its global context, from Early America to the present day.Â
+American history thrives at Oxford thanks to its large academic community and dedicated research library.
+Oxford historians have a strong commitment to studying American history in its global context, from Early America to the present day.

-The Harmsworth Visiting Professorship of American History was established in 1922 to bring the most distinguished scholars of American history to Oxford to teach and research for a year.
-Recent holders have included Barbara Savage, Elliott West, Alan Taylor, Kristin Hoganson, Annette Gordon-Reed, Richard Blackett, Gary Gerstle, Philip Morgan, and Peter Onuf.Â
+Queen's College and the RAI host the Harmsworth Visiting Professorship of American History, which was established in 1922 to bring the most distinguished scholars of American history to Oxford to teach and research for a year.
+Recent holders have included Bruce Schulman, Peter Mancall, Barbara Savage, and Alan Taylor.

-The Vere Harmsworth Library is home to the largest academic collections in American history outside the U.S. The weekly American History Research Seminar (AHRS) and international conferences bring historians of America from across the world to the RAI.Â
+The Vere Harmsworth Library is home to the largest academic collections in American history outside the US.
+The weekly American History Research Seminar and international conferences bring historians of America from across the world to the RAI.

 American Literature